-Routine What It Looks Like At the Start of the Day Children walk sensibly and calmly into the building.
+Routine What It Looks Like At the Start of the Day Children enter the school grounds ready to follow the School's Golden Rules (To be ready to learn, to be responsible, to be respectful and to be kind).
+Children walk sensibly and calmly into the building.
 Children have their shirts tucked in and will be dressed smartly before they enter the building.
 Children hang their coats and other belongings on their pegs and go to their class in an orderly way.
 Children complete their morning tasks in an expected manner.
 Adjustments are made for children who need additional support to settle into the start of the day e.g. entering through a different door, support from Well Being Champions Registration Children are quiet during registration.
-Adjustments will be made for children who have SEND so that they settle into their morning routine.